Squzu/Squzu/README.md

 # 💫 About Me:
 - 👋 Hi, I’m @Squzu
-- 👀 I’m interested in Cybersecurity stuffs and Computers 😉
+- 👀 I’m interested in Cybersecurity stuff and Computers 😉
 - 🌱 I’m currently preparing for OSCP
 - 📫 How to reach me Mail:squzu2019@gmail.com